 Porcelain veneers and crowns are not all made the same, and not all dentists have the same level of skill in cosmetic dentistry.
 We create a truly beautiful smile through a combination of procedures and design.

 Plano cosmetic dentist Dr. Mark Sowell has developed a system for personalized smile design.
 This includes dentin color control, bonding, preparation design, porcelain selection with varying optical properties, and cementation to give consistent, predictable results in diverse situations.

 Dr. Sowell is a family-friendly cosmetic dentist in Plano who is highly skilled in providing affordable porcelain veneers.
 Improve the aesthetics of your smile by correcting chips and stains, color, shape, and spacing of your teeth with dental veneers.

 Dr. Sowell can use dental veneers to close spaces between your teeth, lengthen small or misshapen teeth, or whiten teeth with deep dark stains.
 If you have chipped teeth or are showing signs of wear, our affordable dental veneers can protect them from damage and restore their appearance.

 Porcelain Veneers in Plano, TX

-A porcelain veneer is a very thin shell that covers the front and sides of a tooth to improve your smile with cosmetic dentistry.
+A porcelain veneer is a super thin shell that covers the front and sides of a tooth to improve your smile with cosmetic dentistry.
 We permanently bond this shell into place to cover up any cosmetic imperfection, such as stained teeth.
-Porcelain is very similar in appearance to natural teeth, so they will blend in seamlessly.
+Porcelain is similar in appearance to natural teeth, so they will blend in seamlessly.

 When shaped and placed correctly, they should feel completely natural in your mouth.
 You won’t even notice them when you are talking or eating.